setgreet/setgreet-ios-sdk/README.md

 ### Initialization
 - Setgreet App Key: You can get the app key while creating a new app in the Setgreet flow editor.

-Initialize the SDK in your AppDelegate or SceneDelegate:
+Initialize the SDK in your AppDelegate / SceneDelegate or anywhere you want:

 ```Swift
 import UIKit